KorriganMaster/jquery-cookie/README.md

 ```javascript
 $.cookie({name: "my_cookie", value: "my_value"});
 ```
-Create a cookie with a custom path and expiration (days is the number of days your cookie will be avilable) :
+Create a cookie with a custom path and expiration (days is the number of days your cookie will be available) :

 ```javascript
 $.cookie({name: "my_cookie", value: "my_value", days: 7, path: "/my_path"});
 ```

 Read a cookie value.
-This method return null if the cookie doesn't exists :
+This method returns null if the cookie doesn't exists :

 ```javascript
 $.cookie("read", "cookie_name");